 The school has policies and procedures that it follows for verification of Title IV funding.
 Verification is a requirement by the U.S. Department of Education.
 Students are randomly selected to provide additional information.
 The school provides students with a verification form so they can collect the necessary information.
 The school gives the student a 30-day deadline to return the form to the financial office with verification items attached.
 If verification documents are not submitted by the due date, the student will be placed on a monthly cash pay status until verification is completed.
+The corporate office sends to the school a change in EFC form for students to sign if their EFC changes.
 FAME handles our student overpayments and alerts the school so it can make changes to the award packet, which is reported to Common Origination and Disbursement (COD) for the Department of Education.